- 3D Models (0)

 Ductal carcinoma in situ is confined to the milk ducts of the breast.
 It does not invade surrounding breast tissue, but it can spread along the ducts and gradually affect a substantial area of the breast.
-This type accounts for 85% of carcinoma in situ and 20 to 30% of breast cancers.
+This type accounts for 85% of carcinoma in situ and at least half of breast cancers.
 It is detected most often by mammography.
 This type may become invasive.

-Lobular carcinoma in situ develops within the milk-producing glands of the breast.
+Lobular carcinoma in situ develops within the milk-producing glands of the breast (lobules).
 It often occurs in several areas of both breasts.
-Women with this type have a 1 to 2% chance each year of developing invasive breast cancer in the affected or the other breast.
-This type accounts for 1 to 2% of breast cancers.
+Women with lobular carcinoma in situ have a 1 to 2% chance each year of developing invasive breast cancer in the affected or the other breast.
+Lobular carcinoma in situ accounts for 1 to 2% of breast cancers.
 Usually, lobular carcinoma in situ cannot be seen on a mammogram and is detected only by biopsy.
 There are two types of lobular carcinoma in situ: classic and pleomorphic.
-The classic type is not invasive.
+The classic type is not invasive, but having it increases the risk of developing invasive cancer in either breast.
 The pleomorphic type leads to invasive cancer and, when detected, is surgically removed.

 Invasive cancer can be classified as follows:

 Invasive ductal carcinoma begins in the milk ducts but breaks through the wall of the ducts, invading the surrounding breast tissue.
 It can also spread to other parts of the body.
 It accounts for about 80% of invasive breast cancers.